-- 10.1 All commercial kangaroo harvest quotas are set by the provisions of the South Australian Commercial Kangaroo Management Plan 2018-2022 throughout the life of the plan. - 10.2 The Commonwealth Government is advised of commercial harvest quotas through the Quota Report for the following calendar year by 30 November.
+- 15.1 DEW will set all commercial kangaroo harvest quotas in accordance with the South Australian Commercial Kangaroo Management Plan 2020-2024 throughout the life of the plan. - 15.2 DEW will develop a Quota Report each year to report population estimates and harvest quotas for the following calendar year.